Probate Preserving Legacies, Securing Futures: Your Trusted Estate Planning Partner

 The personal representative is required to submit a final report to the probate court.
 This document and its supporting evidence should include a full accounting of every action the representative took, including the placement of newspaper advertisements, contacting of creditors, payment of debts, and distribution of assets.
 Upon receipt and acceptance of this report, the court will formally “settle” and close the estate.

-Ready to Start Probate?
-Contact Oak City Estate Planning Today(919) 975-5359 or contact us online for a Free Consultation.
+Ready to start probate?
+Contact Oak City Estate Planning today by calling (919) 975-5359 or contact us online for a free consultation.

 Why You Need a Lawyer to Manage Probate in North Carolina